KacprusJeden/SQL-Server-table-partitioning/README.md

 - create partition table
 - what is range left and right
 - create, truncate and remove any partition and working on one filegroup - PRIMARY
 - import data to partition and export data from partition.

+## PARTITIONS_PROGRAMMABILITY.sql
+This script has sets of functions and procedures to managing partitions in SQL Server.
+The procedures create and modify partitions functions, schemes and tables only for data loaded to primary filegroup.

+More information can be found in sql srcipt, in documantation from my repository
+(Partitions_programmablity_documentation.pdf) and in SQL Server Documentation.